sebringj/feathers-chat-ui/README.md

 # Feathers React Chat (typescript w/ hooks version)

-This is the typescript version with hooks and modified it to be about active users rather boring users.
+This is the typescript version with hooks and modified it to be about active users rather than boring users.

 A frontend for the [feathers-chat API](https://github.com/feathersjs/feathers-chat) using React.